azhx/blagoblag/content/blog/2017/apr/26/forward-secrecy-is-the-most-important-thing.rst

 However, I think this undersells the importance of forward secrecy.
 Because forward secrecy means being able to delete your message.
-Right now, if I delete an email that's been GPG encrypted to mean, I haven't *really* deleted anything.
+Right now, if I delete an email that's been GPG encrypted to me, I haven't *really* deleted anything.
 The attacker who steals my email still has it (there's always an attacker, that's why I encrypt things).
 The only way to make sure that email is gone for good is for me to delete my GPG private key permanently.
 With a